makrai/notes/demszky2005.00547-GoEmotions-fine-grained.md

 * The final set of selected emotions is listed in Table 4, and Figure 1
   * Appendix B for more details on our multi-step taxonomy selection procedure

+## 3.3 Annotation

 # 4 Data Analysis

+## 4.1 Interrater Correlation

+## 4.2 Correlation Among Emotions

+* We obtain N dimensional vectors for each emotion by averaging raters’ judgments for all examples labeled with that emotion.
+We calculate Pearson
+* Figure 2 shows that
+  * emotions that are related in intensity (e.g. annoyance and anger, joy and excitement, nervousness and fear) have a strong positive correlation.
+  * emotions that have the opposite sentiment are neg- atively correlated.
+* We also perform hierarchical clustering to un- cover the nested structure of
+  * We use correlation as a distance metric and ward as a linkage method,
+* dendrogram on the top of Figure 2 shows that
+  * emotions that are related by intensity are neighbors, and that
+  * larger clusters map closely onto sentiment categories.
+Interestingly,
+  * emotions that we labeled as “ambiguous” in terms of sentiment (e.g. sur- prise) are closer to the positive than to the negative category.
+This
+    * ie in our data, ambiguous emotions are more likely to occur in the context of positive sentiment than that of negative sentiment.

 ## 4.3 Principal Preserved Component Analysis